lyqht/deepl-translate-github-action/README.md

 This action uses the [DeepL Translate API](https://github.com/DeepLcom/deepl-node) to translate text files in your repository to your target languages.
 The output will follow the file extension of the given input file.

+What's cool about this github action is that it helps to mitigate some issues that DeepL may have when it comes to markdown documents, since they do not officially support markdown tag handling yet.

 ## Inputs

 | Name                  | Description                                      | Required | Default |